Guide · Medicare Advantage

 - IRO review

-According to the U.S. Centers for Medicare & Medicaid Services Transparency in Coverage Public Use File (PY2025, published March 2026) and the CMS Office of Inspector General report OEI-09-22-00380, PlainInsurer analyzed more than 1,000,000 marketplace claims plus prior-authorization filings to explain how prior authorization works and how to challenge a denial.
+According to the U.S. Centers for Medicare & Medicaid Services Transparency in Coverage Public Use File (plan year 2026) and the CMS Office of Inspector General report OEI-09-22-00380, PlainInsurer analyzed marketplace claims plus prior-authorization filings to describe how PA works as a utilization-management process and how denial rates vary by contract.
 See our methodology for the full computation.

 The short answer